-Sales been picking up, can you start planning your new 2 acres villa?!
+Sales is picking up.
+Nice!
+Can you start planning your new 2 acres villa?
 Hold on.

 A product doesn't necessarily means a successful product...
 So how to turn your existing product to a success story?